tgaillard1/multi-cloud-workshop/workshop2.md

 sudo cp $WORKDIR/kustomize /usr/local/bin/kustomize
 ```

-## Note -- Skip this step if you have completed it in workshop (1,3)
+## Note -- Skip this step if you have completed it in workshop (1 or 3)
 Proceed to --> **Git Hub Configured -- Add Variables and Credentials** below

 ### Create Git Hub Config Management Repo